Why Did My Baby Suddenly Have Fewer Wet Diapers?

 Wet diapers are one of the most practical indicators of hydration in babies.
 Because infants cannot communicate thirst, healthcare guidance often uses urine output alongside feeding behavior and weight gain to assess whether a baby is getting enough fluid.

 Once feeding is established, most babies are expected to produce about six or more wet diapers in a 24-hour period.
-Normal ranges can vary by age and feeding stage, which is explained in more detail in our article How Many Wet and Dirty Diapers Should a Newborn Have?
+Normal ranges can vary by age and feeding stage.
+For more details, see How Many Wet and Dirty Diapers Should a Newborn Have?

 Common Reasons a Baby May Suddenly Have Fewer Wet Diapers